 - perhaps a cream and raspberry stripe for an ottoman,

-- teal polka dots for the chair backs.
+- black and cream polka dots for the chair backs.

 Finally select trim to customize draperies or throw cushions.
+This trim can be a fringe on pillows, or a band of colour/fabric/ribbon along the side of a drapery panel.
 Then use your signature fabric to pick colours for the rest of the room.

 12. Wall colour:

 Now you can finally pick a wall colour!
 Can you believe we had to wait until step 12 for this?
-Wall color is not usually picked until near the end of the design, as there are so many different colours of paint to choose from.
+Wall color is not usually picked until near the end of the design, as there are so many distinct colours of paint to choose from.
 Kimberley Seldon says " picking a wall colour first is like buying a lipstick, then look all over trying to find a dress to match."

 Remember to keep the room’s atmosphere in mind.
 What is your light level?
 Resist the urge to paint a dark room in a light colour.
 Donald Kaufman says "Light wall colours never come to life in a dark room..."
 If the room is sunny, play that up - don't use a dark colour for the walls.
 Look at your signature fabric for wall color ideas.